30 Aug, 2016

 Nitrates are used to widen your blood vessels.
 They are available in a variety of forms, including tablets, sprays and skin patches such as glyceryl trinitrate and isosorbide mononitrate.

 ACE (angiotensin-converting enzyme) inhibitors and Calcium channel blockers

 If your blood vessels are already narrow as the result of fatty deposits or if your symptoms cannot be controlled using medication, interventional procedures or surgery may be needed to open up or bypass blocked arteries.
 They include procedures like: Coronary angioplasty, where a small balloon is inserted in the artery to push the fatty tissue outwards.
 This allows the blood to flow more easily.

 Coronary artery bypass grafting (CABG) is also known as bypass surgery, heart bypass, or coronary artery bypass surgery.
 It is performed when arteries become narrowed or blocked.
 A special X- ray called the coronary angiogram is done to find out if you are suitable for treatment.
 A blood vessel is placed (grafted) between the aorta (the main artery leaving the heart) and a part of the coronary artery beyond the narrowed or blocked area (bypassing the blocked segment of the coronary artery).
 Sometimes one of your own arteries that supplies blood to the chest wall is used and diverted to one of the heart arteries.
 This allows the blood to get around the narrowed or blocked sections of coronary arteries.

 If you have problems, such as a heart attack or heart surgery, it's possible to eventually resume a normal life.
 Advice and support is available to help you deal with aspects of your life that may have been affected by CHD.

-Know more about CHD, risk assessment /recovering from the effects of coronary heart disease by visiting the nearest HCL Healthcare clinic.
+Know more about CHD, risk assessment /recovering from the effects of coronary heart disease by visiting an experienced Cardiologist at the nearest HCL Healthcare clinic.